gdepaepe/al5d/README.md

-# ROS AL5D robot arm
+# ROS AL5D robot arm controller

 Manage the Lynxmotion AL5D robot arm (with medium duty wrist rotate) with ROS, with joint and cartesian coordinates (using an inverse kinematics service).